dsmwong/signal-sydney-2025-rcs/signal-syd25-serverless/assets/tos.md

 ## 10. Disclaimers and Limitations

 ### 10.1 Service Disclaimers
-TwiliTransit Services are provided "as is" without warranties of any kind.
+SIGNAL Transport Assist Services are provided "as is" without warranties of any kind.
 We disclaim all warranties, express or implied, including merchantability and fitness for a particular purpose.

 ### 10.2 Limitation of Liability
-To the maximum extent permitted by law, TwiliTransit's liability is limited to the amount paid by you for the specific Service giving rise to the claim, not to exceed $100.
+To the maximum extent permitted by law, SIGNAL Transport Assist's liability is limited to the amount paid by you for the specific Service giving rise to the claim, not to exceed $100.

 ### 10.3 Exclusions
 We are not liable for: